 Headshots!
-Perhaps the marketing tool that actors put off updating the most — and also your single most important marketing tool.
+Perhaps the marketing tool that actors put off updating the most.
+And also the single most important marketing too!.
 Your headshot is your calling card.
 It’s what casting directors see first; it’s what gets you into the room.
 It’s so important that your headshot authentically communicates who you are.
-Here at 3-2-1- Acting School in Los Angeles for children, teens and young adults, we like to educate our students on the business and marketing sides of their careers.
+Here at 3-2-1- Acting School in Los Angeles we like to educate our students on the business and marketing sides of their careers.
 Here are 5 tips on how to take great headshots:

-Ask your agent, teachers, and friends for headshot photographer recommendations, and spend time looking at photographers’ websites.
+Ask your agent, teachers, and friends for headshot photographer recommendations.
+Make sure to spend time looking at photographers’ websites.
 Find people that have similar hair and skin coloring to you, and see what photos pop out.
 Which headshots draw you in?
 What colors stand out?
-Remember that casting directors are staring at thousands of thumbnails online with each submission, so be sure to zoom out on your computer, and find the headshots that are most appealing at both thumbnail size.
+Remember that casting directors are staring at thousands of thumbnails with each submission.
+So make sure to zoom out on your computer, and find the headshots that are most appealing at thumbnail size.

 Again, your headshots are meant to communicate who you are as an actor and a person.
-Relax into your personality.
+So relax into your personality.
 Smile as though you are connecting with a good friend you haven’t seen in some time.
-Your eyes say so much, so remember to look into the camera lens as though it is a person, whatever expression you are making.
+Your eyes say so much!
+So remember to look into the camera lens as though it’s a person.

 Interested in free online acting lessons and free downloadable goodies?
 Check out these custom-made digital and online course materials from 3-2-1 Acting Studios.
 Totally free!